Piposh (2021 video game): Design

 While the original game was created by only the Gluzmans, the new title has a team of seven people.
-As with the 1999's Piposh, the brothers are writing the title.
-Meanwhile, Gal Pasternak and Gal Hajaj are working on the technical aspects, while Elad Tabakov is managing the project.
-The animation team consists of Adir Priewer working on character design and Amir Dwek designing the game world.
-Ronen has noted that the staff members resurrecting the game were once the generation that grew up on it, who genuinely want it to come back.
-He has acknowledged that there had never been a logical business strategy behind Piposh, which extends to this title.
-Ronen said they're "working out of the joy of creation" since its development cannot be justified from a financial perspective, noting that he closed Guillotine down in 2003 specifically due to a lack of sales.
+As with the 1999's Piposh, the brothers are the creators, screenwriting the title.
+Meanwhile, Gal Pasternak and Gal Hajaj worked on the technical aspects, while Elad Tabakov was managing the project.
+Roy Gluzman created the characters and concept art, Nir Sachrur created the animation, and Amir Dwek designed the environment.
+The Gluzmans have noted that the staff members resurrecting the game were once the generation that grew up on it, who genuinely want it to come back.
+They have acknowledged that there had never been a logical business strategy behind Piposh, which extends to this title.
+Roy said they're "working out of the joy of creation" since its development cannot be justified from a financial perspective, noting that they closed Guillotine down in 2003 specifically due to a lack of sales.

-While at the time of the original Piposhs release its target audience was a relatively small niche who understood computer games and how to operate them, in the 2010s the developers wanted to make the game accessible to the mass market.
+While at the time of the original Piposhs release its target audience was a relatively small niche who understood computer games and how to operate them, in the 2020s the developers wanted to make the game accessible to the mass market.
 One way they did this is to make it compatible with mobile devices.
-Secondly, taking a cue from Telltale Games projects like The Walking Dead the originally plan was to divide the experience into easy-to-digest chapters of three to four hours each, with decisions affecting the future narrative.
+Secondly, taking a cue from Telltale Games projects like The Walking Dead the original plan was to divide the experience into easy-to-digest chapters of three to four hours each, with decisions affecting the future narrative.
 Segmenting the title was to allow the development time to be dramatically shortened, with the first chapter able be released within a year.
-However, later they decided to release the entire game in one for early 2020.
+They later decided to release the entire game in one for early 2021.